tatumio/ecosystem-addons/examples/hello-world/README.md

 [HelloWorldExtension] disposed
 ```

-## @tatumio/tatum package
+## 📦 @tatumio/tatum Package

-Tatum SDK package should be used as a dev dependency in the extension.
+The Tatum SDK package should be set as a dev dependency within the extension.